 These 12 signs are very common in anyone who has become addicted and is regularly shooting, smoking, or snorting heroin.

-It’s crucial that if you observe a loved one exhibiting them, you take action to get them help.
+It’s crucial that if you observe a loved one showing addiction signs, you take action to get them help.
 According the Center for Disease Control, the number of deaths as a result of heroin abuse in the United States is roughly seven times higher than the rate in the late 1990s.

-If you have any questions about heroin abuse, the effects of heroin use, and other drug addiction recovery information, contact the DreamLife Recovery clinical team today.
+If you have any questions about heroin abuse, the effects of heroin use, and other drug addiction recovery information, contact the DreamLife Recovery clinical team in western Pennsylvania today.